Dick Cavett: In popular culture

+Cavett was portrayed by Erin Gann in Episode 8 of the first season of Minx.
+He appeared as himself in episodes of Cheers and The Simpsons.

+Cavett appeared as himself on an episode of Gossip Girl from season 5, episode 18, entitled "Con Heir", where he is a guest at a party and talks with Serena.
+He also appeared as himself in a Season 3 episode of Bored to Death, where he has invited protagonist Jonathan Ames to appear on his talk show.

 Personal life

 Family

 While taking a class at Yale School of Drama as an undergraduate, Cavett met his future wife, Caroline Nye McGeoy (known professionally as Carrie Nye), a native of Greenwood, Mississippi.
 After graduation, the two acted in summer theater in Williamstown, Massachusetts; and Cavett worked for two weeks in a local lumberyard to be able to buy an engagement ring.
 On June 4, 1964, they were married in New York.
 They remained married until Nye's death in 2006.
 In 2010, Cavett married author Martha Rogers in New Orleans, Louisiana.
-From this marriage, Cavett has two step-children.
-Rogers and Cavett have lived in Montauk, New York, but as of 2019, reside in Ridgefield, Connecticut.
+From this marriage, Cavett has two stepchildren.
+Rogers and Cavett reside in Ridgefield, Connecticut.
+They were formerly residents of Montauk, Long Island, and sold their estate there in 2021 for $23.6 million.

 Depression

 Cavett has openly discussed his bouts of clinical depression, an illness that first affected him during his freshman year at Yale.
-According to an interview published in a 1992 issue of People magazine, Cavett contacted Dr. Nathan Kline in 1975 seeking treatment.
+According to an interview published in a 1992 issue of People magazine, Cavett contacted Nathan Kline in 1975 seeking treatment.
 Kline prescribed antidepressant medication, which according to Cavett was successful in treating his depression.

 In 1980, Cavett experienced what he characterized as his "biggest depressive episode".
 While on board a Concorde before takeoff, Cavett broke out into a sweat and became agitated.
 After he was removed from the plane, Cavett was taken to Columbia Presbyterian Hospital in New York City, where he later underwent electroconvulsive therapy.
 Regarding this method of treatment, Cavett is quoted as saying, "In my case, ECT was miraculous.
 My wife was dubious, but when she came into my room afterward, I sat up and said, 'Look who's back among the living.'
 It was like a magic wand."

 He was also the subject of a 1993 video produced by the Depression and Related Affective Disorders Association called A Patient's Perspective.

 In 1997, Cavett was sued by producer James Moskovitz for breach of contract after failing to show up for a nationally syndicated radio program (also called The Dick Cavett Show).
-Cavett's lawyer, Melvyn Leventhal, asserted at the time that Cavett left because of a manic-depressive episode.
+Cavett's lawyer, Melvyn Leventhal, said at the time that Cavett left because of a manic-depressive episode.
 The case was later dropped.